-Torvac technicians are trained and accredited operators of Retrotec Room Integrity Testing equipment.
+Fire Systems Products technicians are trained and accredited operators of Retrotec Room Integrity Testing equipment.
 Our commitment to using state of the art testing equipment assures you will receive the most accurate information available.
-Our testing procedure will grant you the confidence to know that your system is capable of responding to a fire emergency.
-Testing of your gaseous protected rooms can be arranged conveniently to minimise any disruption to your business.
+Our testing procedure will grant you the confidence to know that your system can respond to a fire emergency.
+We are happy to arrange testing of your gaseous protected rooms at convenient times to minimise any disruption to your business.

 The door fan itself merely measures the enclosure leakage area and the pressures that may exist across it.
-The computer software in conjunction with the DG-700 Hand Held digital pressure I flow gauge does the rest of the simulation and comes up with the prediction.
-The Retrotec CA2001 software walks the user through all the steps in a controlled way to ensure each step is done in accordance with the applicable NFPA or AS ISO 15420 standards.
+In conjunction with the DG-700 Hand Held digital pressure, I-flow gauge, the computer software does the rest of the simulation and comes up with the prediction.
+The Retrotec CA2001 software walks the user through all the steps in a controlled way to ensure each step is done according to the applicable standard (NFPA, AS or ISO).

 The Minneapolis Fan Test Unit is temporarily installed in a doorway leading from the protected space to a large open area or outdoors.
-The fan speed is adjusted to obtain a pressure between the test room and the volume surrounding the test room.
-This pressure (usually 1 0 to 15 Pa or 0.04” to 0.06” W .C.) is similar to the steady state pressure (column pressure) exerted by the gaseous extinguishing agent at floor level at the start of a typical 1 0 minute retention period.
+The fan speed is adjusted to obtain pressure between the test room and the volume surrounding the test room.
+This pressure (usually 10 to 15 Pa or 0.04” to 0.06” W.C.) is similar to the steady-state pressure (column pressure) exerted by the gaseous extinguishing agent at floor level at the start of a typical 10 minute retention period.
 The pressure created by the Minneapolis Fan Test Unit causes air to move through leaks at a detectable rate.
-This makes it very easy to pinpoint exactly where leakage occurs using a chemical smoke.
+The leaks are usually straightforward to pinpoint precisely where they occur using chemical smoke.

 The flow needed to create this pressure is used to calculate the leakage area of the enclosure.

-The measurement is done by first blowing air out of the room (depressurization) and then into the room (pressurization).
+First, the measurement is done by blowing air out of the room (depressurisation) and then into the room (pressurisation).

 The two readings are then averaged to reduce errors due to:

-- Other static pressures.
-Wind occasionally can produce errors if the room gauge is fluctuating.
+Other static pressures.
+The wind occasionally can produce errors if the room gauge is fluctuating.
 5Pa of fluctuation will produce a 30% error